jg-rp/micro-liquid/README.md

 - Literal Booleans, integers, floats or null/nil/None.
 - `{% break %}` and `{% continue %}` tags.
 - Nested variables.
-- Looping over dictionaries (or any Mapping) iterates key/value pairs.
 - `forloop` helper variables.
 - `for` tag arguments like `limit` and `reversed`.